Some properties of certain close-to-convex harmonic mappings: Abstract

 \section{Abstract}

-In the present paper, we determine the estimates for Toeplitz determinants of a subclass of close-to-convex harmonic mappings.
+In this paper, we determine the sharp estimates for Toeplitz determinants of a subclass of close-to-convex harmonic mappings.
 Moreover, we obtain an improved version of Bohr's inequalities for a subclass of close-to-convex harmonic mappings, whose analytic parts are Ma-Minda convex functions.

 .20in